WE ARE NOMURA

 In 2021, we worked with ARTH Co., Ltd. to help convert an old private house in Izu into an auberge (restaurant with accommodation facilities) called ` `LOQUAT Nishiizu.''

-Inoue: ``It's quite difficult to attract customers based solely on the appeal of the space concept design I stay there myself, I get more satisfaction from the variety of experiences and the number of times I can talk with the staff than from interiors.
+Inoue: "It is quite difficult to attract customers with just the appeal of the spatial concept design.
+When I stay at a hotel myself, I am more satisfied with the variety of experiences I have and the number of times I am able to talk to the staff than with interiors.

-When I was in charge of OMO7 Asahikawa by Hoshino Resorts, I thought about creating an experience that would connect staff and customers, and created a space that created that connection.
-By creating a faucet shaped like a carved wooden bear, which is a classic Hokkaido souvenir that can be enjoyed with a local welcome drink, by incorporating devices that connect the space to experiences, the stay itself will be enriched and satisfied.
-I think this will increase.”
+When I was in charge of OMO7 Asahikawa by Hoshino Resorts, I thought of an experience that would connect staff and guests, and created that in the space.
+By incorporating mechanisms that lead to experiences within the space, such as a faucet in the shape of a wooden carved bear, a standard Hokkaido souvenir, that can be used to welcome guests with a local welcome drink, I believe that the stay itself will be enriched and satisfaction will be increased."

 The starting point for this thinking is Inoue's own experience.
 I trust my instincts and create customer experiences.